jjmontesl/cubetl/doc/guide/cubetl-sql.md

 When running the process, CubETL will create the database table if it doesn't exist.
 It will then store each row that resulted from the aggregated query into the new table.

+This works because the *StoreRow* node will try to map each table column to the message attribute with the same name.
+If in your scenario names don't match, you neeed to define column mappings in the *StoreRow* node.

 If you run this process now, you'll realize it's *very slow*.
 This is because of autocommit.
 You should always try to wrap your SQL inserts in database transactions.
 In order to achieve that, add a *sql.Transaction* node *before* the SQL Query (as the first node in the chain).
 Also, when you